rjmags1/slack-clone/docs/design.md

 |User|/auth/user|Session management endpoint that is used to check if a user has an active session and/or fetch profile and session data about the user.|
 |API|/api/graphql|Proxy endpoint for the API service.|

+#### Testing

+WebClient Service unit tests should assert on correct behavior of each of the endpoints it exposes.

 <h3><a id="api-service" href="#api-service">API Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>